Albert Fish: Early life

 Albert Fish was born Hamilton Howard Fish in Washington, D.C., on May 19, 1870, to Randall Fish and Ellen Francis Howell.
 Fish's father was American, of English ancestry, and his mother was a Scots-Irish American.
 His father was forty-three years older than his mother and aged 75 at the time of his birth.
-Fish was his family's youngest child and had three living siblings: Walter, Annie, and Edwin.
+Fish was his family's youngest child and had three living siblings: Walter, Annie and Edwin.
 He wished to be known as "Albert" after a dead sibling and to escape the nickname "Ham and Eggs" that he was given at an orphanage in which he spent much of his childhood.

 Fish's family had a history of mental illness.
-His uncle had mania, one of his brothers was confined in a state mental hospital, a paternal half-brother suffered from schizophrenia, and his sister Annie was diagnosed with a "mental affliction".
+His uncle had mania, one of his brothers was confined in a state mental hospital, a paternal half-brother suffered from schizophrenia and his sister was diagnosed with a "mental affliction".
 Three other relatives were diagnosed with mental illnesses, and his mother had "aural and/or visual hallucinations".

 On October 16, 1875, Fish's father, a fertilizer manufacturer and former riverboat captain, suffered a fatal heart attack at the Baltimore and Potomac Railroad Station.
-His mother then put him into Saint John's Orphanage in Washington, D.C., where he was frequently physically abused.
+His mother then put him into Saint John's Orphanage in Washington, where he was frequently physically abused.
 However, Fish began to enjoy the physical pain brought by the beatings.
 By 1880, Fish's mother secured a government job and was able to remove him from the orphanage.

 In 1882, at age 12, Fish began a relationship with a telegraph boy.
 The youth introduced Fish to such practices as drinking urine and eating feces.
 Fish began visiting public baths where he could watch other boys undress, spending a great portion of his weekends on these visits.
 Throughout his life, he would write obscene letters to women whose names he acquired from classified advertising and matrimonial agencies.